 2) Be a proofreader, researcher/investigator, or content manager.

 Being a proofreader means checking the website content for typos and grammar problems.
 The goal is to present a well-crafted and organized website.
 Proofreaders would report any problems found to the webmaster (firstname.lastname@example.org).

 Researchers and Investigators search existing misophonia-related Facebook groups and websites to report on what’s trending.
 This information is then used to make suggestions for content, images, and features.

 Content Managers suggest new features or changes to the way information gets presented.
 They might offer insight into new theories on treatment or coping with misophonia.
 Also, content managers can write new material or adapt existing material for clarity.

 People want to know what’s happening and they also like to know how other people cope with misophonia.
 Contributing writers can write about any topic relating to misophonia.
-For more information on being a contributing writer: http://www.misophonia.com/guest-writers.
+Click here for more information on being a contributing writer.

-Did you see something that you would like to do?
+Did you find a suggestion that sounds interesting to you?
 Send an email to email@example.com and introduce yourself and explain what you’re interested in.
 You’ll receive a quick and friendly reply.